marybecker/ProbMonPrj/README.md

 **Data:**  ProbMonDesign_2001_2015_022417 - Includes prob mon design information, such as weights, needed for population estimates.
 Also includes water chemistry, categorical biological WQ values and biological metrics.

-**Description of Statistical Methods:** Population estimates are based on samples from eachstream and use weighted Horvitz-Thompson estimation.
+**Description of Statistical Methods:** Population estimates are based on samples from each stream and use weighted Horvitz-Thompson estimation.
 We used the local mean variance estimatorto develop confidence intervals around the population estimates.
 Computations were conductedusing the spsurvey package in R.